zenzeniou/SecurePassCheck/Docs/README.md

 In addition to the codebase, this project also comes with a series of screencasts that document both the full-stack development process and the cybersecurity protocols I implemented.

+👉 Important Note:
+Instead of storing these videos inside a /docs folder here on GitHub, I will provide unlisted YouTube links very soon.

+Why?
+The screencasts are large files and some of them are quite long.
+GitHub isn’t designed to handle video hosting at this scale — it would slow down the repository and cause issues for viewers.
+YouTube, on the other hand, makes them easy to watch, stream, and share without bloating the repo.

 **📌 Part 1: Building the App (Full Stack).**
 - These videos walk through the creation of the app step by step.
   - Intro & Preparation